Tuesday, November 19, 2024

 NEW BUSINESS

-ADMINISTRATOR – Sue Hayden- nothing
+ADMINISTRATOR – Sue Hayden:

-AUDITOR – Connie Fromhold -Claims/Payroll and October 1st Minutes- Approved.
+AUDITOR – Connie Fromhold -Claims/Payroll and November 6th Minutes- Approved.

-ATTORNEY – Andy Baudendistel-
+ATTORNEY – Andy Baudendistel- nothing for this evening

-COMMISSIONER COMMENTS - none
+COMMISSIONER COMMENTS- none

 LATE ARRIVAL INFORMATION- none